About the programme

-And if all of the above is not enough to keep you busy, you'll spend the course of your internship working on an inquiry, which is connected to our purpose, based on a nationwide issue, culminating in an end of internship presentation – our interns tell us they love the learning opportunity, the challenge and the opportunity to research and present on an important issue.
+And if all of the above is not enough to keep you busy, you'll spend the course of your internship working on a firm-wide project, which is connected to our purpose, based on a nationwide issue, culminating in an end of internship presentation – our interns tell us they love the learning opportunity, the challenge and the opportunity to research and present on an important issue.

-You'll develop new skills and build your business knowledge and confidence across a broad portfolio of clients, supported throughout by a manager and trainee buddy.
+You'll develop new skills and build your business knowledge and confidence supported throughout by a manager and trainee buddy.
 Plus you'll get excellent networking opportunities, with a number of national and local social events.

 Your internship is just the start of your career with us.
 It's your first experience of what life as a trainee is like at Grant Thornton.
-Most of our interns join us after graduation as a full-time trainee.
+You’ll be on the fast-track to a graduate offer if that’s what you want.
+Most students who join us on an internship go onto become a full-time trainee after graduation.

 Who we're looking for